TedSpinks/terraform-aks/README.md

 ## Background

 Initially, the Terraform examples in this repo were just a library of code snippets that I used for enabling this feature or that feature, as I worked on projects.
-However, as I started combining features, I discovered that their interaction brought a lot of complexity - often the choice of one feature would introduce new requirements and/or severely limit other choices.
+However, as I started combining features, I realized that their interaction brought a lot of complexity - often the choice of one feature would introduce new requirements and/or severely limit other choices.
 The examples in this repo show how to properly combine features, and how to avoid common gotchas.

 # Major Features Covered